hm21/pro_image_editor/README.md

         Reference ref = FirebaseStorage.instance.ref(path);

         /// In some special cases detect firebase the contentType wrong,
-        /// so we make sure the contentType is set to png. await ref.putData(bytes, SettableMetadata(contentType: 'image/png'));
+        /// so we make sure the contentType is set to jpg. await ref.putData(bytes, SettableMetadata(contentType: 'image/jpg'));
       } on FirebaseException catch (e) {
         debugPrint(e.message);
       }